 The Philadelphia anarchist space has been shifting over the last half a year, gaining some teeth and cohesion around creative and destructive practices.
 After 2020, following repression, interpersonal conflict, and the coming and going of anarchists in Philly, the anarchist space shrunk, and was fractured.
-The main focus seemed to be socializing with other anarchists, as more of a subculture than an offensive force or alternative world.
+The main focus seemed to be socializing with other anarchists, as more world.
 Certainly, there was more going on than sitting around fires and watching films but that did seem to take center stage for many seeking out anarchist spaces and activities.
 While it seems fair to say the anarchist space is still fractured - which isn't necessarily a bad thing - there is a growing cohesion around practices.
 This is a welcome change after so much hanging out.
 It may be that after 2020, this more tranquil period was useful to recover and keep moving, but this author is glad that anarchists are getting their hands dirty again.

-The numbers are also going up.
-There are simply more of us anarchists right now.
+more of us anarchists right now.
 People move to town, people become radicalized, the anarcho-curious take steps to be more active.
 It's interesting to see, and one wonders what this new numeric potential will lead to, how all these people will live their pursuit of anarchy.
 We can ask ourselves some questions to move through this change in ways that best align with our goal.
 What new possibilities open up now that there are more of us?
-Should we continue to grow the anarchist space, and how?
-How can we avoid falling into relying on numbers or crowds while making the most of numerical growth?
+Should we continue to grow the anarchist space, numbers or crowds while making the most of numerical growth?
 What could it look like to build connection and coordinate between different groups and individuals without trying to unify the anarchist space?

-Loosely defined (and certainly overlapping), three practices have come to the fore: squatting, attack, and anti-fascism.
+practices have come to the fore: squatting, attack, and anti-fascism.
 Anarchists have been appropriating housing and social space for themselves and others.
 Living rent-free, challenging the systems of the landlords and the law.
 It's exciting to see this new development!
 Having access to space isn't always easy; gentrification continues to make legitimate use of space more and more expensive.
 Squatting is a way to counter this, find some room to breathe.
 From there, what's the move?
 Can the anarchist squats act as maroons?
 Small enclaves that stay a step further out from the center, expansive on one hand - experimenting with anarchic ways of living - destructive on the other - confronting and attacking structures of oppression and control.
-What would it mean for squats to be a jumping-off point for further expressions, creative or destructive, of free living and anti-authoritarian struggle?